28r/odin-rps/README.md

 # odin-rps
-Rock Paper Scissors for The Odin Project
+Rock Paper Scissors project for The Odin Project